Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 Legal Requirements for Foreign Condominium Ownership under Property Law in Thailand

-3.The ownership must be registered at the local Land Office, which ensures compliance with both the quota and currency requirements.
+Registration: The buyer must register the transfer of ownership at the local Land Office, which checks compliance with both the foreign ownership quota and the currency requirement.

 Building Ownership: A Legal Right Separate from Land under Property Law in Thailand

-- A foreigner holds a long-term lease on land and constructs a building;
+• A foreigner holds a long-term lease on land and constructs a building.

 Get expert legal guidance.